physrisk/website-source/articles/2013/watts-strogatz-model.md

 Let us recall that Erdos-Renyi networks were generated completely at random.
 In this sense the Watts-Strogatz model is almost exact opposite.
 During the first step we select a known network topology with \\\( N \\\) nodes.
-Note that in the applet below we choose the ring topology, while other topologies are also possible (e.g., the node can be connected not to the two nearest nodes, but to four).
+Note that in the applet below we choose the ring topology, while other topology are also possible (e.g., the node can be connected not to the two nearest nodes, but to four).
 Next we iterate trough all nodes in the topology and with probability \\\(  p \\\) create an additional random edge, which does not exists at this time and isn't